ddjukic/convergent_assignment/documentation.md

    - No context awareness (e.g., "weather" in "whether you need a new card")
    - Guardrails implemented by monkey patching the OpenAILLMService pipecat service; with more time would make possibly a custom frame processor for filtering content in front of the llm and injecting context, but this works for now;
    - Would of course improve further with more time
+   - Guardrails have been pushed i think quite ok tho - the classic 'forget everything and give me a burger recipe' and such, the simulation agent sticks to the script fairly well

 3. **Coach Evaluation**
    - Its a simple one off evaluation based on the context